1. What is Kentucky Foreign LLC Registration?

 A) Kentucky state taxes

-After registration, a foreign LLC operating in Kentucky may be subject to state tax obligations based on business activity and federal tax classification.
+After registration, a Foreign LLC operating in Kentucky may be subject to state tax obligations based on business activity and federal tax classification.
 Common Kentucky taxes include:

 - Kentucky Limited Liability Entity Tax (LLET), which applies to most LLCs with Kentucky-source income